-tine k are always one of the first brands i look to when new season imagery emerges and of course, their new aw19 collection doesn’t disappoint. based on honest materials and usable colours to create a calm yet sophisticated atmosphere, tine k are introducing four new shades to their repertoire: amber, ocean, terra and walnut. these deep hues bring the outside world inside, with the green and blue hues reminiscent of a stormy sea, and the burnt browns recalling autumn leaves on the forest floor. textiles are always where tine k really steal my heart, and i’m definitely coveting that entire stack of ocean-hued cushions to adorn both my (navy) sofa and my bed.
+These deep hues bring the outside world inside, with the green and blue hues reminiscent of a stormy sea, and the burnt browns recalling autumn leaves on the forest floor.
+Textiles are always where Tine K really steal my heart, and I’m definitely coveting that entire stack of ocean-hued cushions to adorn both my (navy) sofa and my bed.

-the new additions to the emma collection may finally force my hand though. i’ve been a longtime admirer of the collection but, having a perfectly adequate kettle already, haven’t quite been persuaded to part with my pennies. this new inky blue number, with cute bamboo handle, might just tip me over the edge – you know how much i love a good blue hue and my kitchen are is currently the only space in my home without a decent splash of it. hmm..
+The new additions to the Emma collection may finally force my hand though.
+I’ve been a longtime admirer of the collection but, having a perfectly adequate kettle already, haven’t quite been persuaded to part with my pennies.
+This new inky blue number, with cute bamboo handle, might just tip me over the edge – you know how much I love a good blue hue and my kitchen is currently the only space in my home without a decent splash of it.
+Hrmm..